-DSP/BIOS applications use the driver typically through APIs provided by BIOS module GIO, to transmit and receive serial data.
-The following sections describe in detail, procedures to use this driver and configure it.
+SYS/BIOS applications use the driver typically through APIs provided by BIOS module GIO, to transmit and receive serial data.
 It is recommended to go through the sample application to get familiar with initializing and using the UART driver.

 - Multi-instance support and re-entrant driver - Each instance supports a transmit channel and a receive channel - Supports Polled, Interrupt and DMA Interrupt Mode of operation